landongrindheim/landongrindheim.github.io/_posts/2018-12-13-semantic-git-aliases.markdown

   - Git
 ---

-I've seen a lot of posts about configuring `.gitconfig` files with aliases like `co = checkout`.
-I can see the value in saving some keystrokes (and misspellings), but I personally don't use those aliases because the number of letters in a command is usually not the bottleneck I encounter with Git.
+I've seen quite a few posts about setting up `.gitconfig` files with aliases like `co = checkout`.
+I see the value in saving some keystrokes (and misspellings), but I personally don't use those aliases.
+Command length is rarely the pain point I experience with Git.
 I do, however, use a handful of aliases that I find very helpful.
-If I were to classify them, I'd say they're semantic aliases.
+I like to classify them as semantic aliases.

 ## TL;DR
 ```bash
 [alias]
   uncommit = reset --soft HEAD^